-Additional information may be obtained by contacting: Director of Graduate Studies, Department of Communication Studies, Mail Code 6605, 1100 Lincoln Drive, Southern Illinois University Carbondale, Carbondale, Illinois 62901.
-Applications for fall semester assistantships should be received
+Additional information may be obtained by contacting: Director of Graduate Studies, School of Communication Studies, Mail Code 6605, 1100 Lincoln Drive, Southern Illinois University Carbondale, Carbondale, Illinois 62901.
+Applications for fall semester assistantships should be received by January 15.

-The Department of Communication Studies offers two graduate programs of instruction and research in the discipline of human communication leading respectively to the Master of Arts, and Doctor of Philosophy degrees.
+The School of Communication Studies offers two graduate programs of instruction and research in the discipline of human communication leading respectively to the Master of Arts, and Doctor of Philosophy degrees.

-The graduate faculty of the department offer course work in rhetoric and society; gender, sexuality and relational communication; intercultural communication and pedagogy; and performance studies.
+The graduate faculty of the school offer course work in rhetoric and society; gender, sexuality and relational communication; intercultural communication and pedagogy; and performance studies.

 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Communication Studies.
 Applicants must pay this fee by credit card.

-Acceptance for graduate study in Communication Studies is determined by the graduate committee of the Department of Communication Studies.
-Students who are awarded graduate assistantships to provide assistance in the instruction of the department are required to take CMST 539.
+Acceptance for graduate study in Communication Studies is determined by the graduate committee of the School of Communication Studies.
+Students who are awarded graduate assistantships to provide assistance in the instruction of the school are required to take CMST 539.